parvpatodia/parvpatodia/README.md

 I like to build things that work.
 Currently a master's student in AI at Northeastern Silicon Valley, coming from a mechanical engineering background where I learned to think systematically about problems.
 But what really got me into computer science was realizing something fundamental: in CS, you can actually see your logical thinking execute in real time.
 In mechanical engineering, you design, iterate, wait months for prototypes.
 In software and AI, you think it, code it, run it, fix it, ship it.
 That immediate feedback loop is addictive, especially when you're solving problems that matter.

 Over the past couple of years, I've worked on things ranging from mental health chatbots and autonomous vehicle perception systems to building platforms that process data and extract insights.
-The projects that stuck with me weren't just technically interesting—they were ones where I could see tangible impact.
+The projects that stuck with me weren't just technically interesting; they were ones where I could see tangible impact.
 A model improving from 60% to 77% accuracy isn't just a number; it's real people getting better answers.
 A deployed system that's actually being used by teams, not sitting in a GitHub repo.
 That's what drives me to take on projects.

 I'm also genuinely curious.
 I started in mechanical engineering with a computing minor, then landed internships in fintech and robotics, and now I'm deep in AI and full-stack development.
 Some people see that as jumping around.
 I see it as understanding different domains well enough to connect the dots and bring solutions from one field to another.